fcrepo/Fedora-API-Test-Suite/README.md

 * `config-file` (optional) A yaml configuration file containing the configuration parameters.
 See distributed `config.yml.dist`
 * `site-name` (optional) The above yaml file can contain multiple configurations, this chooses one.
 Defaults to "default"
 * `constraint-error-generator` (optional)  A file containing a SPARQL query that will trigger a constraint error.
 If no file is specified, the test suite will use a default constraint error generating test.
+* `auth-class` (optional) The class name of an implementation of the org.fcrepo.spec.testsuite.authn.Authenticator interface.

+### Authenticators
+The Fedora Specification does not have anything to say about how requests are authenticated by implementations.
+Therefore it is necessary for each implementation to perform container authentications where required and add any required auth information to the request originating from the testsuite.
+See org.fcrepo.spec.testsuite.authn.Authenticator and the org.fcrepo.spec.testsuite.authn.DefaultAuthenticator for a sample implementation.
+Once you've implemented your Authenticator and packaged it in a jar,  you must drop the jar in a directory named
+`authenticators` located in the same directory as your testsuite jar.

 ### Configuration file syntax
 The configuration file is Yaml and a simple structure.
 The first level groups a set of configuration parameters, these parameters are key value pairs with the keys being the above options.